Police raid Justin Bieber's home, arrest man for drugs

 "We didn't do this search warrant to send a message, that's not what we do," Thompson said.
 "This has nothing to do with him being a celebrity.
 This is a felony crime."

-Thompson said the cost of damages was high because the exterior of Bieber's neighbour's home was made of imported wood and brick.
+Thompson said the cost of damages was high because the exterior of Bieber's neighbor's home was made of imported wood and brick.

-It is not known what triggered the alleged incident between Bieber and his neighbour, but the Canadian-born pop star has had several publicized run-ins with neighbours.
+It is not known what triggered the alleged incident between Bieber and his neighbor, but the Canadian-born pop star has had several publicized run-ins with neighbors.

-Last year, Bieber was accused of speeding through the neighbourhood in a Ferrari sports car and also spitting on his neighbour during a confrontation over parties at the singer's home.
+Last year, Bieber was accused of speeding through the neighborhood in a Ferrari sports car and also spitting on his neighbor during a confrontation over parties at the singer's home.
 Prosecutors did not bring charges against Bieber in either case.

 (Reporting by Eric Kelsey; editing Mary Milliken and Gunna Dickson)